IRISMeister/TestData/readme.md

 ```
 # To run CsvJdbc Driver
 Edit green.drv.properties to meet the enviroment.
-Edit runDrv.sh so that IRISJAR points to the right jar file.
+Edit runDrv.sh so that IRISJAR points to the right jar files.
 Run it
 ```
 (Linux) $ ./runDrv.sh green.drv.properties